rnwolf/yttran/README.md

 I need to be able to run a short command and specify only the youtube video so that I can pipe transcript into AI analysis and summarization tools.
 I also what to save the transacript into a local cache to I don't need to fetch it again.

-Further processing to extract summaries and wisdonm can be done with tools like Claude AI, ChatGPT or [Fabric](https://github.com/danielmiessler/fabric).
+Further processing to extract summaries and wisdom can be done with tools like Claude AI, ChatGPT or [Fabric](https://github.com/danielmiessler/fabric).

 Insummary, in order to maximize learning from Youtube videos...